 The set of agencies and power relations that produce and characterise the environment of an encounter are some of the factors.
 What control a participant feels they have over the material conditions of their representation?

 An ongoing self-narration towards their perceived idea of how they appear to others.

 His identity as a lgbt activist is very important to him, and one that he wanted to state, to reaffirm, and to project as a fundamental part of how he was represented.
-Also, his relationship with his mother.
+But also, his relationship with his mother which, at first, I overlooked.
 He told me that my selection was “quite good, I would say even excellent.”
 But the picture he called my attention to was one I had not included in my first selection, his portrait with his mother holding his arm.

-Nadezhda was the first person I met in Kryvyi Ryh.
-The time Liliia and I spent with her did not always involve the presence of a camera.
-Neither did it carry the expectation of a photograph.
-On one occasion we met Henri at her home.
+June 2020 Nadezhda was the first person I met in Kryvyi Ryh.
+The time I and my interpreter spent with her did not always involve the presence of a camera.
+Neither did it carry the expectation of a photograph at all times.
+On one occasion we met Henri, another participant, at her home.